Planning for 2025

 Social worker can help with issues including bullying, peer pressure and relationships, family relationships, domestic violence and mental health issues such as depression, grief and self-harm.

-School Counsellor
+School Counsellors

 The school counsellor’s notes and sessions with students are strictly confidential.
 The purpose of the school counsellor’s notes are to assist the counsellor with counselling effectively.
 They are not a record of everything discussed in counselling sessions.
 The notes are kept in accordance with the NZAC (New Zealand Association of Counsellors) Code of Ethics.